jaswinder6991/loops-near-intents-workshop/src/content/06-cross-chain-withdrawals/01-eth-to-arbitrum.md

 In the previous module, you swapped NEAR for ETH entirely within the NEAR ecosystem.
 Now you'll learn how to move those ETH tokens to a different blockchain - Arbitrum - enabling you to use them in the broader Ethereum ecosystem.

+> **⚠️ Important Expectation Setting:** Cross-chain withdrawals take 5-15 minutes to complete.
+The withdrawal script will timeout after 60 seconds showing "Quote hasn't been settled" - this is completely normal and does NOT mean your transaction failed.
+Your ETH transfer continues processing in the background.

 ## Cross-Chain Withdrawals vs. On-Chain Swaps

 **Web2 Parallel:** This is like transferring money from your digital wallet back to your traditional bank account.
 While your previous swap was like exchanging currencies within the same digital platform, a withdrawal actually moves funds between different financial systems.